Video Course: Blood Clots: Causes, Concerns, and Considerations

 This course has closed captioning.
 Click "cc" on the video player to view.

-This interactive conversation covers the pathophysiology of thrombosis, with an emphasis on practical applications in clinical decision-making.
+This important conversation covers the pathophysiology of thrombosis, with an emphasis on practical applications in clinical decision-making for massage and bodywork practitioners.
 Blood clots affect hundreds of thousands of patients each year.
 Can you afford to miss this class?
 Join Ruth Werner for this “blood curdling” discussion.

 Back to course list

 - Pathophysiology of arterial and venous clots

 Having viewed the online massage therapy CE course, participants will be able to:

 · List complications related to blood clots.

 · Describe conventional treatment plans for blood clot risk.

 · Describe the process to make informed clinical decisions about safe practice with clients at risk for blood clots.